-The AJ Bell Women's Tour cyclists received a warm welcome from thousands of Oxfordshire residents and school children on Monday 4 October.
+The AJ Bell Women's Tour cyclists receive a warm welcome from thousands of Oxfordshire residents and school children.

 Published: Tuesday, 5th October 2021